-Editor’s Note: As we commemorate Childhood Cancer Awareness Month, and launch the #DFYchildhoodCancers campaign, we’d like to introduce you to Katrina Knott, whose daughter, Arianna, is one of the five St. Baldrick’s “Ambassadors” for 2019.
+Editor’s Note: As we commemorate National Cancer Survivor Month, we’d like to introduce you to Katrina Knott, whose daughter, Arianna, was one of the five St. Baldrick’s “Ambassadors” for 2019.
 As you’ll read in her story, survivorship issues in pediatric cancer need attention – and funding – for those like Arianna, whose challenges are many.

 Childhood Cancer Awareness Month: Arianna’s Story